MackCesar/cot-vs-tot/README.md

  • **Tree-of-Thoughts (ToT)** → branching exploration of possible reasoning steps. \
  • **Graph-of-Thoughts (GoT)** → voting across multiple CoT runs (a toy graph-based variant).

-<p>The idea is to see how prompting strategies can improve reasoning accuracy on benchmarks like GSM8K, BIG-Bench Hard, and ARC-Challenge.</p>
+<p>The idea is to see how prompting strategies can improve reasoning accuracy on benchmarks like GSM8K, BIG-Bench Hard, and ARC-Challenge.
+This repo is a research playground for myself: it’s not about state-of-the-art results, but about learning how reasoning methods differ in practice.</p>

 ## What you’ll learn